doubleirish/ssia-milestone-1-3/README.md

 Build an Oauth Server part 3  - replace in-memory userDetailsService with a custom UserDetailsService that is DB backed</description>

 #####
-Milestone 1.2 is probably going to take most folks close to 10 hours to complete if you find in practice that students are taking longer than 10 hours, it is probably possible to break this project in further sub projects one to build/test the data tier and one to build/test the controller/service tiers.

 Milestone 1.3 should be about 4 hours unless they get into difficulties.
 FYI, I refactored my Impl between milestone 1.2 and milestone 1.3 to add a service layer

-because of a variety of skill levels between students, some will need the full 8-10 hours and some might finish earlier.

-One Option to keep smart/lucky students from getting bored are Bonus tasks.

-Since I had some extra time available for milestone 1.3, I worked on some optional tasks :-
-- add JSR 303 validation to your endpoints for adding a user or a client
+Some  Bonus tasks if you have extra time- add JSR 303 validation to your endpoints for adding a user or a client
 - add a Unit Test and postman to test your JSR 303 valiation
 - add a @JsonTest to verify JSON serialization and deSerialization
 - Add a Github Action to build your milestone in the cloud